unshiftio/recovery/README.md

 ## Events

-As mentioned in the documentation introduction, this library provides various of reconnection and progress events.
+As mentioned in the documentation introduction, this library provides various reconnection and progress events.
 Events **always** receive a "status" or progress object as last argument.
-This object contains useful information about current reconnection progress:
+This object contains useful informations about current reconnection progress:

 - `attempt`:  Which reconnection attempt are we currently processing.